robwco/workshop-marketing/index.md

 ### Don't believe internet trolls, freelancing doesn't have to be feast or famine.
 You *don't* have to rely solely on referrals.

-It's time to do something about your unprofitability today.
+It's time to do something about your unprofitability.
 Your business should have access to all of the best clients and opportunities for growth.

 Likewise, great clients should have access to your services and expertise – regardless of whether you remembered to check a job board.